-For all beacons with an internal navigation device (except ELT(DT)s), continue changing the appropriate navigation signal once every 4 minutes and 55 seconds by a distance of at least 1 km and no more than 30 km for beacons coded with Standard, National or RLS Location protocols, and at least 10.5 km and no more than 30 km[†] for beacons coded with User-Location protocols until the end of the declared minimum duration of continuous operation (depending beacon type).
-Ensure that the encoded position data in the digital message changes in accordance with the requirements of C/S T.001 4.5.5.4 and as declared by the manufacturer in their location data update scheme[‡].
+For all beacons with an internal navigation device (except ELT(DT)s), continue changing the appropriate navigation signal once every 4 minutes and 55 seconds by a distance of at least 1 km and no more than 30 km for beacons coded with Standard, National or RLS Location protocols, and at least 10.5 km and no more than 30 km for beacons coded with User-Location protocols until the end of the declared minimum duration of continuous operation (depending beacon type).
+Ensure that the encoded position data in the digital message changes in accordance with the requirements of C/S T.001 4.5.5.4 and as declared by the manufacturer in their location data update scheme.

-For ELT(DT)s change the navigation signal (by using a GNSS RF simulator) at a speed of up to 1,000 km/h (277.8 m/s) in the horizontal plane and from -100m to 11,000m above sea level in altitude in accordance with Annex K. Activate the ELT(DT) and monitor the encoded 3D positions provided by the ELT(DT) while running the simulator scenario in Annex K, then deactivate the beacon.
-Accurately (to a resolution of better than 0.1 second) log the position provided to the beacon and the commencement of beacon transmissions vs time.
-For each burst from the ELT(DT) compute the 3D position provided by the signal to the beacon at the commencement of the burst (P(t0)) and at the point 2 seconds before the commencement of
+For ELT(DT)s change the navigation signal provided to the internal navigation device (by using a GNSS RF simulator) in accordance with Annex K. Activate the ELT(DT), as defined in Annex K, and monitor the encoded 3D positions provided by the ELT(DT) while running the simulator scenario in Annex K, then deactivate the beacon.
+Accurately (to a resolution of better than 0.1 second) log the position provided to the beacon and the commencement of

-^{} By decision of the Cospas-Sarsat Council at its Fifty-fourth Session, beacons submitted for type approval prior to 1 January 2017 may be tested to T.007 Issue 4 Revision 8.
+\ By decision of the Cospas-Sarsat Council at its Fifty-fourth Session, beacons submitted for type approval prior to 1 January 2017 may be tested to T.007 Issue 4 Revision 8.

-[†] The maximum distance above (30 km) is suggested to prevent the GNSS Receiver cold starting when the position of the beacon is moved.
+The maximum distance above (30 km) is suggested to prevent the GNSS Receiver cold starting when the position of the beacon is moved.

-[‡] Beacon models with a fixed value of the encoded position data update interval declared by the beacon manufacturer in Annex G may be tested to document C/S T.007, Issue 4, Revision 8.
+Beacon models with a fixed value of the encoded position data update interval declared by the beacon manufacturer in Annex G may be tested to document C/S T.007, Issue 4, Revision 8.

-the burst ($P(t_0-2)$).
-Check that in each instance the 3D encoded location transmitted by the ELT(DT) is within 200 metres in the horizontal plane and within 700 metres in altitude of at least one simulated location between the two above computed positions (i.e. ($P(t_0)$) and ($P(t_0-2)$)).
+beacon transmissions vs time.
+For each burst from the ELT(DT) compute the 3D position provided by the signal to the beacon at the commencement of the burst ( $P(t_0)$ ) and at the point 2 seconds before the commencement of the burst ( $P(t_0-2)$ ).
+Check that in each instance the 3D encoded location transmitted by the ELT(DT) is within 200 metres in the horizontal plane and within 700 metres in altitude of at least one simulated location between the two above computed positions (i.e. ( $P(t_0)$ ) and ( $P(t_0-2)$ )), except during the final transition in the Annex K scenario (which in effect simulates a rapid deceleration resulting from an impact).
 Also check that bits 113 and 114 in the digital message are correctly set for location freshness.

-If the ELT(DT) can accept navigation data from an external navigation device input as well as its own internal navigation device, then the above test shall be repeated with the external navigation device input disconnected.
-All results, except for that from the first burst, shall meet the above requirements (i.e., horizontal accuracy, vertical accuracy and location freshness).
+If the ELT(DT) can accept navigation data from an external navigation device input as well as its own internal navigation device, then the above test shall be repeated while sending location data through the external navigation interface and over the air to the internal navigation device at the same time.
+The location data that shall be sent is described in Annex K. All results, shall meet the above requirements (i.e., horizontal accuracy, vertical accuracy and location freshness as well as the source position requirements as defined in section 4.5.5.6 of C/S T.001).